- Skin cancer is the most common cancer in Ireland with over 12,000 people diagnosed each year

 - Sustaining five or more sunburns in youth increases the lifetime melanoma risk by 80%.
 As such, children are especially at risk

-The use of sunbeds dramatically increases the risk of melanoma, especially if you have used them under the age of 30.
+The use of sunbeds dramatically increases the risk of melanoma and skin cancer, especially if you have used them under the age of 30.
 Using sunbeds is not a safe way to get a tan.
 You should never use sunbeds.

 Just one sunbed session can increase your risk of developing squamous cell skin cancer by 67% and basal cell skin cancer by 29%.
+A person’s first use of sunbeds before the age of 35 increases the risk of developing melanoma by 59%.
 If you have ever used a sunbed your risk of melanoma, the most deadly form of skin cancer, increases by 20%.